ibadetazemi/Statistical-Modelling-Project-/assignment.md

 Complete the **joining_data.ipynb** notebook to demonstrate how you executed the tasks above.

-## I had created a city_bikes.ipynb notebook following the steps below:
+Step: 1) I had created a city_bikes.ipynb notebook
-conda create --name joining_data.ipynb conda install -c conda-forge tensorflow conda install -c anaconda ipykernel python -m ipykernel install --user --name=joining_data.ipynb conda create -n joining_data.ipynb python=3.9 conda activate joining_data.ipynb import sys sys.executable

 ## Part 4: Building a Model